animatronics/uist2015-release/README.md

 ## Running sample programs

-Before launching your program have all peripheral’s inserted into your computer (ie. the Pololu card or a joystick).
+Before launching your program have all peripherals inserted into your computer (ie. the Pololu card or a joystick).